recipE-Z-syr/recipE-Z/README.md

 # recipE-Z
-Main repo of recipE-Z project
+we put the E-Z in recipE-Z